 The Terry Thomas sign refers to an increase in the scapholunate space on an AP radiograph of the wrist (or coronal CT).
-The increased distance indicates scapholunate dissociation (rotary subluxation of the scaphoid) due to ligamentous injury.
-There is no consensus as to what measurement constitutes widening but a cut-off of somewhere around 3 or 4mm is probably reasonable.
+The increased distance indicates scapholunate dissociation (often with rotary subluxation of the scaphoid) due to ligamentous injury.
+There is no consensus as to what measurement constitutes widening, but a cut-off of 3 or 4 mm is reasonable in most cases.

-The sign is named after well-known British comic Terry Thomas (1911-1990) who had frontal dental diastema (a large gap between his two front teeth) 1.
+The sign is named after the well-known British comic Terry Thomas (1911-1990) who had frontal dental diastema (a large gap between his two front teeth) 1.
 It may also be known as the David Letterman sign for the same reason.